 This is how our conversations went every couple weeks in the 2 months leading up to today’s post.

 In any event, I finally read Medina Hill and we discussed.

 medina hill by trillby kent

 Here is the official blurb from the publisher:

 Janssen: But frankly, that was pretty much the only success for me.

 Kayla: Also agreed.
-The whole thing just fell kind of didn’t it?
+All of Medina Hill just fell kind of didn’t it?
 And it was really slow for a children’s book.